framgia/Training-Guideline/Django/project1_en.md

 - For pull request for init model need to attach DB design image

 ## 5. Review project
-- Only review the project when the team completes >= 80% of the required functions of the project
+- Review the project only when the team has completed at least 80% of the required functions.
-- Use deploy link to present the project
-- The login data needs to be fake ready for presentation
+- Ensure that the data is ready for the presentation.
-- The author of the function will present that function
+- Each function will be presented by its author.
-- In case the team completes less than 80% of the requirements, Team need contact the Trainer 2 days before the deadline to request an extension of the deadline.
+- If the team completes less than 80% of the requirements, they must contact the Trainer at least two days before the deadline to request an extension.

 #### Happy coding!!!